Churchwarden: Jill Gillanders

 For your Sat Nav, please use the postcode CT4 5ER.

 Access to this chuch is restricted.
-There is a long grass path incline with steps.
+There is a long gravel path incline with steps.